orichh/stock_data_aggregator/README.md

 Note: An API key is necesssary to pull new financial data from Quandl/Sharadar.

 ## Instructions for use:
-1. If you want to get updated pricing and daily change %, go to main.py on line 13 and check if mspf.get_price_and_changes() is commented out.
+1. To get updated pricing and daily change %, go to main.py on line 13 and check if mspf.get_price_and_changes() is commented out.
 Then on line 19, check if mspf.merge_files() is commented.
 Keep these uncommented to run the price scraping program.
 Run main.py and a csv file titled 'tracker.csv' will be available.

-2. If you want to get updated 52-week high and low, business summary, seekingalpha and whalewisdom links, then go to main.py on line 16 and check if mspf.get_other_data() is commented out.
+2. To get updated 52-week high and low, business summary, seekingalpha and whalewisdom links, then go to main.py on line 16 and check if mspf.get_other_data() is commented out.
 Keep this uncommented to run the data scraping program.
 This takes longer than the price scraping program, a few minutes.

-3. If you want both the updated pricing data and 'other' data, keep all 3 functions uncommented (mspf.get_price_and_changes() - line 13, mspf.get_other_data() - line 16, and mspf.merge_files() - line 19), then run main.py.
+3. To get both the updated pricing data and 'other' data, keep all 3 functions uncommented (mspf.get_price_and_changes() - line 13, mspf.get_other_data() - line 16, and mspf.merge_files() - line 19), then run main.py.

 3. To get updated insider purchases, run the file openinsider_data.py separately (run this file first if you want to get this data along with pricing and other data).
 This will scrape openinsider.com and create a separate csv file.
 After this finishes, go back to main.py and comment out mspf.get_price_and_changes() and mspf.get_other_data() (unless you want to get updated data for these, too).